MIM Line on Labor Aristocracy: Liberating Truth or Depressing Reality?

 The announcement from RAIM was followed shortly by the sudden resignation by a cadre member of MIM(Prisons).
 This loss seems to echo some experiences coming out of the RAIM camp, and this article is an attempt to analyze it in terms of phenomena that stem from our conditions in particular and that we must try to combat.

-In contrast to some other struggles that had happened within MIM(Prisons) and within RAIM, this comrade who left MIM(Prisons) said they had no political disagreements and therefore there was nothing to discuss or struggle over.
-In their resignation they stated, "I've come around to the belief that the humyn race is likely doomed at its own hand."
-Ey went on to say, "I don’t see a better political line out there, instead I see a problem with me and my First World conditions.
-I'm no longer able to rally the energy to continue contributing."
+In contrast to some other struggles that had happened within MIM(Prisons) and within RAIM, this comrade who left MIM(Prisons) said ey had no political disagreements and therefore there was nothing to discuss or struggle over.
+In eir resignation ey stated, “I’ve come around to the belief that the humyn race is likely doomed at its own hand.”
+Ey went on to say, “I don’t see a better political line out there, instead I see a problem with me and my First World conditions.
+I’m no longer able to rally the energy to continue contributing.”